kevtrng/Google-Forms-Guide/index.md

 # Introduction

 ---
-Google forms is a web application available in the Google Suite (G Suite) collection.
+Google Forms is a web application available in the Google Suite (G Suite) collection.
 It allows users to create surveys, quizzes, or anything else that needs a form-like structure.
 The purpose of this document is to help you easily create a Google Form.

 This guide was written using the April 2021 version of Google Chrome Web Browser on MacOS.
 If you are using a different web browser or operating system, it may look slightly different.